SabbirHossain1706012/From-Droop-Only-to-Advanced-Control-Progressive-Design-of-a-Standalone-Grid-Forming-Inverter/README.md

 M. S. Hossain, "From Droop-Only to Advanced Control: Progressive Design of a Standalone Grid-Forming Inverter," 2026 International Conference on Power, Electronics, Communications, Computing, and Intelligent Infrastructure (PECCII), Pabna, Bangladesh, 2026, pp. 1-6, doi: 10.1109/PECCII70991.2026.11661899.

-If you use the simulink files, then cite my paper.
+If you use the simulink files, then please cite my paper.
 URL: https://ieeexplore.ieee.org/document/11661899

 Bibtex:
 @INPROCEEDINGS{11661899,